Bardi people: Country

 The Bardi's traditional land, estimated by Norman Tindale to encompass about 300 mi2, was in the Cape Leveque peninsula, extending eastwards from Cape Borda to Cygnet Bay and Cunningham Point.
 There are problems with this estimate, in particular with the southern borders assigned to the Bardi.
 The Kooljaman resort at Cape Leveque is run by Bardi people.

 Seasons

-The Bardi divide their year up into six seasons (lalin) whose time length varies:
+The Bardi divide their year up into six seasons whose time length varies: